learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

 learning a new style of programming and implementing it.

 First, read up on [FP][], and then come back.

-## Learning Goals

-* Define an IIFE: Instantly-Invoked Function Expression
-* Pass data between functions and callbacks
-* Call a callback from within a function
-* Pass a callback to a function
-* Identify JavaScript's non-enforcement of arity

 ## Instructions